 From September 2020, the Government made Relationship and Health Education statutory for all primary schools.
 To fulfil this statutory requirement, we teach RSHE through a programme by Ten:Ten, called Life to the Full.

 Life to the Full is intended to be partnership between home, school and church.
-We hope that our programme, Life to the Full, will further develop, support and enrich the partnerships so that your child is fully supported in their journey.
+We know that you already do a fantastic job and we see our new programme, Life to the Full, as a means to further develop, support and enrich the partnership between home, school and church so that your child is fully supported.